MicrosoftDocs/sdk-api/sdk-api-src/content/processthreadsapi/nf-processthreadsapi-getprocessinformation.md

 ### -param hProcess [in]

 A handle to the process.
-This handle must have the **PROCESS_QUERY_LIMITED_INFORMATION** access right.
+This handle must have at least the **PROCESS_QUERY_LIMITED_INFORMATION** access right.
 For more information, see [Process Security and Access Rights](/windows/win32/procthread/process-security-and-access-rights).

 ### -param ProcessInformationClass [in]